digital-porous-media/dpm_docs/docs/upload_data.md

 # How to Upload Data: A Step-by-Step Guide

-This guide provides step-by-step instructions for uploading your porous media datasets to the Digital Porous Media Portal (DRP).
+This guide provides step-by-step instructions for uploading your porous media datasets to the Digital Porous Media Portal (DPM).
 Following these steps helps ensure your data is well-described, discoverable, and usable by the community.

 **Before You Begin:**

-* **Account:** Ensure you have registered for a TACC account at [https://accounts.tacc.utexas.edu/register](https://accounts.tacc.utexas.edu/register) and are logged into the DRP.
+* **Account:** Ensure you have registered for a TACC account at [https://accounts.tacc.utexas.edu/register](https://accounts.tacc.utexas.edu/register) and are logged into the DPM.
 * **Data Organization:** Plan the structure of your data.
 Consider distinguishing between originating raw data and derived analysis data.
 It's often helpful to organize your files and folders locally on your computer or cloud storage (like Dropbox/UT Box) *before* uploading.
 * **File Size:**
-    * If your total dataset **exceeds 2GB**, please **email the DRP staff first** to discuss the upload.
+    * If your total dataset **exceeds 2GB**, please **email the DPM staff first** to discuss the upload.
     * Consider splitting very large volumetric files into smaller, manageable chunks (e.g., under 2GB each) before uploading.
 This aids users with downloading and processing the data later.
 * **Compression:** **Avoid compressing** individual image files (e.g., into `.zip` or `.tar.gz` archives) before uploading if possible.
 Uploading raw or standard image formats directly allows the portal to automatically generate previews (like GIF movies) and perform basic analysis (like histograms).
 Use the portal's bulk upload options (Dropbox, UTBox) for transferring many files or large files efficiently.